* indicates presentation by co-author

 (with Jason (Pang-Li) Chen and Torin McFarland)

 Abstract: This paper shows that social ties propagate the effects of stricter non-compete agreement (NCA) enforcement across geographic boundaries.
-We find that inventors respond to tighter NCA policies by relocating to distant counties where they have stronger social connections.
-Destination regions with high social proximity to strengthening states experience a 7\% increase in inventor population and innovation output.
-These spillover gains are concentrated in young firms, which are less visible to job seekers and thus benefit more from social ties.
-Relocated inventors play a pivotal role in helping these firms secure their first patents, a critical stage for attracting financing and establishing technological credibility, and in stimulating new firm formation.
-In contrast, we find no evidence of spillover benefits for large public firms, consistent with their established reputations reducing reliance on social connections.
-Overall, our results highlight how social connections redistribute talent and generate cross-regional spillovers under local labor mobility restrictions.
+Inventors respond to tighter NCA policies by relocating to distant counties where they have stronger social connections.
+Destination regions with high social proximity to strengthening states experience a 7% increase in inventor population and innovation output.
+These gains concentrate in young firms, where information asymmetry is high.
+Relocated inventors help young firms secure initial patents and spur new firm formation, while large public firms see no comparable spillovers.
+Overall, social connections redistribute talent and foster cross-regional innovation under local labor mobility restrictions.

 Presentations: FMA Chicago (2023)*, WEFI Fellows (2023), Drexel University Brownbag (2023)*, IFMB Conference (2024), Columbia Private Equity Conference PhD Workshop (2024), Eastern Finance Association (2024)*, ALEA Roundtable (2024), Southern Finance Association (2024)